CarloCattano/workspacer/README.md

     find a fast and low res snapshot method when switching too fast, 2 seconds delay is too little to get the screenshot in time and also respect any possible animation duration
+    - add a way to navigate the options with vim keys hjkl